tracel-ai/models/llama-burn/README.md

 The popular Llama LLM is here!

-This repository contains the [Llama-3](https://github.com/meta-llama/llama3) and [TinyLlama](https://github.com/jzhang38/TinyLlama) implementations with their corresponding tokenizers.
+This repository contains the [Llama 3](https://github.com/meta-llama/llama3) and [TinyLlama](https://github.com/jzhang38/TinyLlama) implementations with their corresponding tokenizers.
 You can find the [Burn](https://github.com/tracel-ai/burn) implementation for the Llama variants in [src/llama.rs](src/llama.rs).